vinarmani/truf-node/README.md

 #### Run With Docker Compose (Recommended)

-To run the TSN-DB using Docker Compose, run the following command:
+To run the TN-DB using Docker Compose, run the following command:
 ```
 task compose
 ```
-It will build and start the TSN-DB in Docker containers, which is already seeded.
+It will build and start the TN-DB in Docker containers, which is already seeded.

-Alternatively, you can run the following commands to run TSN-DB in Docker containers with similar setup as our the deployed server.
+Alternatively, you can run the following commands to run TN-DB in Docker containers with similar setup as our the deployed server.
 It has 2 nodes, gateway, and indexer enabled.
 ```shell
 task compose-dev
 ```
 Accessing the nodes from gateway will be default to `http://localhost:443` and accessing the indexer will be default to `http://localhost:1337/v0/swagger`.

-#### Build and Run the TSN-DB without Docker Compose
+#### Build and Run the TN-DB without Docker Compose

-Alternatively, you can build and run the TSN-DB without Docker Compose.
+Alternatively, you can build and run the TN-DB without Docker Compose.
-This is useful if you want to run the TSN-DB locally without Docker. i.e. for development or debugging purposes.
+This is useful if you want to run the TN-DB locally without Docker. i.e. for development or debugging purposes.
-To build and run the TSN-DB without Docker Compose, follow the steps below:
+To build and run the TN-DB without Docker Compose, follow the steps below:

 ##### Build the binary
 Invoke `task` command to see all available tasks.
 The `build` task will compile the binary for you.
 They will be generated in `.build/`: